Urban agriculture: Nutrition and quality of food

-Economy of scale

-Using high-density urban farming with vertical farms or stacked greenhouses, many environmental benefits can be achieved on a citywide scale that would be impossible otherwise.
-These systems do not only provide food, but also produce potable water from waste water, and can recycle organic waste back to energy and nutrients.
-At the same time, they can reduce food-related transportation to a minimum while providing fresh food for large communities in almost any climate.

 Health inequalities and food justice

 A 2009 report by the USDA determined that "evidence is both abundant and robust enough for us to conclude that Americans living in low-income and minority areas tend to have poor access to healthy food", and that the "structural inequalities" in these neighborhoods "contribute to inequalities in diet and diet-related outcomes".
 These diet-related outcomes, including obesity and diabetes, have become epidemic in low-income urban environments in the United States.
 Although the definition and methods for determining "food deserts" have varied, studies indicate that, at least in the United States, there are racial disparities in the food environment.
 Thus using the definition of environment as the place where people live, work, play and pray, food disparities become an issue of environmental justice.
 This is especially true in American inner-cities where a history of racist practices have contributed to the development of food deserts in the low-income, minority areas of the urban core.
-The issue of inequality is so integral to the issues of food access and health that the Growing Food & Justice for All Initiative was founded with the mission of "dismantling racism" as an integral part of creating food security.

 Not only can urban agriculture provide healthy, fresh food options, but also can contribute to a sense of community, aesthetic improvement, crime reduction, minority empowerment and autonomy, and even preserve culture through the use of farming methods and heirloom seeds preserved from areas of origin.